transposit/transposit-js-sdk/docs/methods/run.md

 }
 ```

-`run` takes in an _operationId_ and map of _parameters_.
+`run` takes in an `operation` and map of `parameters`.

-On success, it returns a _results_ array.
-If the _results_ array contains only a single item, this item can be accessed as _value_ for your convenience.
+On success, it returns a `results` array.
+If the `results` array contains only a single item, this item can be accessed as `value` for your convenience.

 On failure, it throws an error with more information about the failure.